ayush-ac7/University-website/README.md

 Technologies Used:
 * React.js: Front-end development library for building dynamic user interfaces.

-* CSS Frameworks: Utilizing CSS frameworks like Bootstrap or Material-UI for styling and layout consistency.
+* CSS Frameworks: Utilizing CSS frameworks like Material-UI for styling and layout consistency.

 * Git and GitHub: Version control and collaboration using Git and hosting the project repository on GitHub.